Cardiovascular disease data and analysis: guide for health professionals

 - vascular dementia (caused by reduced blood flow to the brain)

-See NHS Choices for further information on cardiovascular disease conditions.
+See NHS.UK for further information on cardiovascular disease conditions.

 CVD primary care intelligence packs